ddm-95/Derivatives/README.md

 It is first and foremost a personal project I undertake for skill improvement.
-However, if you have any comment or suggestion, feel free to open an issue or a pull request.
+However, if you have any comment or suggestion, feel free to open an issue.